On the solution of Waring Problem with a multiplicative error term: dimension free estimates: The circle method of Hardy and Littlewood

-\end{proof} Finally, we will need an improved version of the classical Hua's lemma (see \cite[Lemma 3.2]{Dav}) proved by Bourgain. \begin{lem}[{\cite[Theorem 10]{b1}}] For every $\e>0$ there is a constant $C_\e>0$ such that for each $k\in\NN$ we have
+\end{lem} Finally, we will need an improved version of the classical Hua's lemma (see \cite[Lemma 3.2]{Dav}) proved by Bourgain. \begin{lem}[{\cite[Theorem 10]{b1}}] For every $X\in\NN$ and every $\e>0$ there is a constant $C_\e>0$ such that for each $k\in\NN$ we have

 \end{lem}

 Having stated Lemmas \ref{weyline} and \ref{lem:hua} we now proceed with the proof of Proposition \ref{pro:marc}.